5 Random Pages

 Following a site visit in 2008, investigation of the remains revealed that this was a formerly undocumented .

 Aerial photographs of the site taken in 1946 show only the World War II structures on the site: the command post, emplacements, and magazines.
-Later photographs, and current mapping, shows the addition of an engine room and a computer room to the south of the original buildings, and a site visit confirmed that the four gun emplacements had also been extensively modified
+Later photographs, and current mapping, shows the addition of an engine room and a computer room to the south of the original buildings, and a site visit confirmed that the four gun emplacements had also been extensively modified.

-These changes suggests that the battery had been incorporated into the Cold War anti-aircraft defences created as part of the postwar ROTOR air defence system, a massive air defence radar system created during the 1950s to counter the threat of Soviet bombers, and which controlled anti-aircraft batteries operated by Fighter Command and the British Army.
+These changes suggest that the battery had been incorporated into the Cold War anti-aircraft defences created as part of the postwar ROTOR air defence system, a massive air defence radar system created during the 1950s to counter the threat of Soviet bombers, and which controlled anti-aircraft batteries operated by Fighter Command and the British Army.

-Site visit 2008
+Site visit

 Other than a few concrete bases and some piles of demolition debris, little remains of the accommodation camp.
 Some evidence of the camp sewage system remains evident on the ground.